 Applesauce

 Hot pack: Place sliced apples in large pot, add ½ cup water.
 Heat until tender.
-Press through sieve for smooth sauce.
-Add sugar if desired – 1/8 cup per quart or to taste.
-Reheat to boiling, fill hot jars with hot apple sauce.
+If desired, press through sieve for a smooth sauce.
+The sauce can remain chunky.
+Add 1/8 cup of sugar per quart or sugar to taste.
+Reheat applesauce and sugar to a boil.
+Applesauce can be packed without sugar.
+Fill jars with hot sauce, leaving ½ inch headspace.
+Adjust lids and process.

 Jar size: Pints or Quarts